mocchaust64/token-extensions-boost/examples/multi-extension-example/README.md

 3. **Extension order**: The order in which you add extensions to the TokenBuilder is not important - the SDK will automatically arrange them in the optimal order when creating the token.

 4. **Decimals**: Consider using 6 decimals instead of 9 to reduce data size and increase compatibility.

+5. **Consistent error handling**: Wrap your token creation logic in try-catch blocks to handle potential errors.

+6. **Transaction handling**: Follow the pattern of creating, signing, and confirming transactions consistently.

 ## Usage